How to Stream NFL Games Without Cable

 DirecTV NFL Sunday Ticket

 NFL Sunday Ticket is the most comprehensive NFL package you can get, offering every Sunday afternoon out-of-market game.
 (It doesn’t include games shown on your local channels.)
 DirecTV has the exclusive rights to the package this year, so you have to be a DirecTV subscriber.

 As we noted above, parent company AT&T lets people who can’t use a satellite dish for DirecTV’s regular service watch the football package through a streaming service.
 That includes lots of people living in apartments or townhouses, college students, and people in single-family homes where an obstruction prevents satellite TV reception.

 If you meet the eligibility requirements, you can get NFLSundayTicket.TV for $294 a season.
-A step-up Max plan costs $100 more, and adds NFL Red Zone and DirecTV Fantasy Zone.
+A step-up Max plan costs an additional $100 and adds NFL Red Zone and DirecTV Fantasy Zone.
 You can also add NFL Game Pass, which streams every regular season game after it airs, for an additional $100.

 College students can get NFLSundayTicket.TV U, which includes everything in the TV Max plan, for just $100.
 Game Pass can be added for another $100.